biocatiit/website/content/pages/users_howto_sec_mals_saxs_collect.rst

         *   Samples are injected from vials.
 250 - 350 µl will be injected, but fill vials to ~50 µl more than the injection volume (900 µl is the upper limit).

-    *   Washing the system

-        *   Wash the capillary

-            *   Do not have the HPLC and wash pump connected to the capillary at the same time

-            *   Connect capillary to Hamilton syringe pump (on desktop) and press wash

-            *   When done, capillary can be reconnected to the HPLC

-                *   Make sure tube connection is secure and check all unions for leaks before exiting the hutch.

-                *   **BE CAREFUL MANOUVERING THE PEEK TUBES CONNECTED TO THE CAPILLARY AS THE CAPILLARY WALLS ARE 10 MICRON QUARTZ AND THEREFORE EXTREMELY FRAGILE.**

     *   Loading your sample